ArwinKhosh/reddit-crawler/docs/README.md

 2. Good resource on memory management in [Python and pandas](https://pythonspeed.com/memory/)

-3. For the first version I will do this:
-    1. Get JSON from API
-    2. Convert to CSV
-    3. save in CSV format
-    4. Usaage: keywords: chunking and indexing.
-Check point 2.

 ### Data Quality
 1. Pushshift grabs comments as close to realtime as possible.
 So score will be always 1.
 I think there is a way to update the score with reddits API using comments IDs